peavers-archive/terrible-directory-scanner/README.md

-# Terrible Template
+# Terrible Directory Scanner

-Just a repository template setup with the bits I like.
+Will scan a given directory for media files and send them somewhere via a message queue.